MichalPiotrowski0786/251020211630_Task/README.md

-# PiramidaFinansowa
-## Financial pyramid scheme with diffrent values calculated for members of this structure
+# Financial pyramid scheme with diffrent values calculated for members of this structure

-Technologies used:
+## Technologies used:

 | Technology | Link |
 | :---: | :---: |